London Fletcher: Personal life

 Fletcher and his wife Charne have three children, two daughters, Paige and Brooke, and a son, Steele.
+Charne died from cancer in September 2024 at the age of 50.

 Fletcher is a Christian.
 Fletcher spoke about his conversion to Christianity saying, "I spent years chasing things I thought would bring me everlasting joy and happiness: chasing Super Bowl rings or a multi-million dollar contract; or a new house, cars and jewelry.
 None of those things did for me what Christ did in an instant."

 Fletcher was named a Pro Bowl alternate 11 times during his career and did not play in his first one until the 2010 Pro Bowl via replacing Jonathan Vilma.
 As a result, Fletcher called himself the NFL version of Susan Lucci, who won a Daytime Emmy after 19 nominations.